boryanagoncharenko/CssCoco/analysis.md

 **Actions**: Find occurrences of pt unit.

 ---
-**Description**: In multiselectors, order the selectors in by type: html, html groupings, classes, ids.
+**Description**: In multiselectors, order the selectors in by type: HTML, HTML groupings, classes, ids.
 **Source**: [nodewave](http://ovh.nodewave.com/documents/coding-guidelines/css/export/css-coding-style-conventions--standards-guidelines-rules-v1.3.pdf)
 **Violations**: Violations occur when the selectors are not ordered in the defined way.
 **Actions**: Find selectors in multiselectors.
 Assert the order of the selectors based on their type.